 Communicating with our members is a priority, particularly since the creation of our new Member Experience Division.
-Planning is underway to add more online and email options in the future.
+Planning is underway to add more email and online options in the future.
 Providing your email will help us keep your contact information up-to-date.
 To submit your email address, visit our website at www.opers.ok.gov/email.